'Significant surge' in European cases expected as Omicron spreads - WHO | Health

 'Significant surge' in European cases expected as Omicron spreads - WHO

+The World Health Organization's European head on Tuesday warned countries to brace for a "significant surge" in COVID-19 cases as Omicron spreads, and advised the widespread use of boosters for protection.

-The World Health Organization's European head on Tuesday warned countries to brace for a "significant surge" in COVID-19 cases as Omicron spreads, saying the variant has so far circulated mostly among young adults.
+The World Health Organization's European head on Tuesday warned countries to brace for a "significant surge" in COVID-19 cases as Omicron spreads, and advised the widespread use of boosters for protection.
 Since it emerged in late November, Omicron has been detected in at least 38 of the 53 countries in the WHO's European region and is already dominant in several of them including Denmark, Portugal and the United Kingdom, Hans Kluge told a news conference in Vienna.

-The World Health Organization's European head on Tuesday warned countries to brace for a "significant surge" in COVID-19 cases as Omicron spreads, saying the variant has so far circulated mostly among young adults.
+"The booster is the single most important defence against Omicron," he said.
+A WHO spokesperson did not immediately respond to a request to comment on Kluge's remarks.

-So far, 89% of the early Omicron cases in Europe were associated with common COVID symptoms such as cough, sore throat and fever, Kluge said.
+So far, 89% of the early Omicron cases in Europe were associated with common COVID-19 symptoms such as cough, sore throat and fever, Kluge said.
 Most cases had been reported among adults in their 20s and 30s, spreading initially in cities at social and workplace gatherings, he added.
-"The sheer volume of new COVID-19 infections could lead to more hospitalizations and widespread disruption to health systems and other critical services," he said, urging people to get vaccinated and boosted and to limit socialising.
+"The sheer volume of new COVID-19 infections could lead to more hospitalizations and widespread disruption to health systems and other critical services," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)